 I know it takes a brave person to suck it in, let it settle, see the learning to be gained and that this is an opportunity for personal growth.

 Honestly, it has taken me years to manage my emotions around feedback.
-I still occasionally struggle, and that is ok.
+I still occasionally struggle, and that is okay.

-This is magical because then I can reframe past events.
+This is magical because then I can reframe events coming forward.
 Try it.
-It could work for you too.
+It could work for you, too.
 However, if it all becomes too painful, please seek support.
 For times like this, I head back to my EMDR therapist for a session.